 But let’s do the sums on how much it would take a developer to buy back an entire 100-unit condominium project.
 It doesn’t really matter whether it’s after 5, 10 or 15 years, the numbers are still scary.

 No matter how much profit a developer made from a project, there will have to be a very high likelihood of some quick sales to even secure the financing for such an outlay.

 Buying back 100 units at 5 Million Baht per unit is a staggering 500 Million Baht, which currently equates to around US$17 million.

-Let’s say only half the owners take them up on the buyback, it’s still US$8.5 million.
-Even if the take-up by owners is a third (US$5.7 million), one-fifth (US$3.4 million), or one-tenth (US$1.7 million), that is a significant amount of cash for the developer to come up with.
+Let’s say they are only offering buy-backs on half the units they sell, it’s still US$8.5 million.
+Even if they offer this on one third (US$5.7 million), one-fifth (US$3.4 million), or one-tenth (US$1.7 million), that is a significant amount of cash for the developer to come up with.

 And that example is only a 100-unit development.
 Some projects have 200 units or more, so the financial burden of a buyback could be astronomical if a significant percentage of the owners take them up on the offer.

 The Attraction of a Leasehold Unit Buy-Back Contract

 Sometimes the buyback is available on a leasehold Phuket condo unit.
 Only 49% of the unit area of any given condo is available freehold to foreigners.
 Thai nationals may own the remaining 51% outright, but developers often find it more difficult to sell to Thais.
 That 51% allocation can instead be offered on a leasehold basis to foreign investors, which is typically done via a 30+30+30 leasehold contract, which is technically illegal.

 The attraction of a buyback on a leasehold is therefore obvious.
 Well before the expiry of the initial 30 year lease period, the owner can simply offload the unit back on the developer.